IBM/platinum-demos/docs/300-digital-labor-leveraging-odm-decisions-in-watsonx-orchestrate/demo-preparation.md

 20. After the deployment is completed, click **Configurations**. <br/> <img src="images/Prep-3-2-20.png" width="800" /><br/>

 21. Repeat from **Step 17** and deploy the **wxODeployDemo** configuration. <br/> <img src="images/Prep-3-2-21.png" width="800" /><br/>
+We are done with the Decision Center configuration, let’s now make sure the two decision services are correctly deployed on the Rule Execution Server.<br/>

 <br/>